gradle/kotlin-dsl-samples/samples/composite-build-logic/README.md

 Demonstrates how to use [Composite Builds](https://docs.gradle.org/current/userguide/composite_builds.html) for build logic.

-The build in the [`build-logic`](./build-logic) directory publishes a Gradle Plugin.
-The build in this directory includes the `build-logic` build and uses the Gradle Plugin for its build logic.
+The outer build includes two other builds:
+- `gradle/shared`
+- `gradle/plugins`

+Both the outer build and `gradle/plugins` depend on `gradle/shared` in several ways.

 Run with: